saylesss88/nix-book/src/vcs/git.md

 sudo nixos-rebuild switch # if configuration.nix is in /etc/nixos/
 ```

-but something goes wrong: the system boots, but your desktop is broken or won't
+But something goes wrong: the system boots, but your desktop is broken or won't
 start.
 You decide to roll back using the boot menu or:

 ```bash